 Is your preschooler obsessed with robots?
 A robot theme unit is absolutely perfect for those little ones that love tinkering with small parts and building things out of random pieces.

-You could easily incorporate working on shapes, colors, size sequencing, and more into a unit like this!
+You could easily incorporate working on shapes, colors, size sequencing, fine motor skills, and more into a unit like this!